 Toxic effects may be related in frequency and severity to dose or frequency of administration but have been seen at all doses.
-Because they can occur at any time during therapy, it is necessary to follow patients on Methotrexate Injection BP (without preservative) and Methotrexate Injection BP (with preservative) closely.
+Because they can occur at any time during therapy, it is necessary to follow patients on methotrexate closely.
 Most adverse reactions are reversible if detected early.
 When such reactions do occur, the drug should be reduced in dosage or discontinued and appropriate corrective measures should be taken.
 If necessary, this could include the use of leucovorin calcium and/or acute, intermittent hemodialysis with a high-flux dialyzer (see OVERDOSAGE).
-If Methotrexate Injection BP (without preservative) and Methotrexate Injection BP (with preservative) therapy is re-instituted, it should be carried out with caution, with adequate consideration of further need for the drug and with increased alertness as to possible recurrence of toxicity.
+If methotrexate therapy is re-instituted, it should be carried out with caution, with adequate consideration of further need for the drug and with increased alertness as to possible recurrence of toxicity.